-Products - CTPIS has seized the opportunity to launch additional liability insurance coverage for Electrical Vehicle ("EV") Charging Point and underwritten some EVs in previous year.
-Whilst we embraced the adoption of EVs in Singapore, we are currently taking a prudent approach due to lack of claims statistics in Singapore and visibility on EV repair costs.
-CTPIS deem that LTA is already working on increasing the charging facilities and providing subsidies for upskilling of EV specialists.
-As these infrastructures become more developed and the price gap between Internal Combustion Engine and EV narrow further, CTPIS is confident that more car owners will be more willing to switch to a cleaner energy ride.
+Products - We have seized the opportunity to launch additional liability insurance coverage for Electrical Vehicle ("EV") Charging Point and underwritten EVs in our portfolio.
+Whilst we embraced the adoption of EVs in Singapore, we are currently taking a prudent approach due to the lack of claims statistics in Singapore and visibility on EV repair costs.
+With the progressive increase of charging facilities across Singapore and subsidies for upskilling of EV specialists available, we expect the accessibility of charging points and narrowing of price gap between Internal Combustion Engine and EV will entice more car owners to consider switching to a cleaner energy ride.